openstack-archive/fuel-docs/pages/release-notes/v5-0/050-known-issues.rst

 Additional MongoDB roles cannot be added to an existing deployment
 ------------------------------------------------------------------

-Fuel 5.0.1 installs :ref:`mongodb-term`
+Fuel 5.0.1 installs MongoDB
-as a backend for :ref:`ceilometer-term`.
+as a backend for Ceilometer.
 When installing OpenStack in HA mode,
 Fuel does not force the user to set up multiple MongoDB roles although you should have one MongoDB role for each Controller node.